Gillian Lundgren of Black Jet Bakery Talks Cortland Merchant Life

 How do you choose which ingredients to use in your baked goods, and what factors do you consider when selecting suppliers?

-We are wildly lucky to have a business in the bay area with our pick of the best dairy, produce, and grains.
+We are incredibly fortunate to have a business in the Bay Area with access to the best dairy, produce, and grains.
 We love supporting local suppliers and have worked with many for several years.

 What are some of the biggest challenges you’ve faced in running Black Jet Baking, and how have you overcome them?

 Running a small business is a nonstop hustle; we have been at it for over a decade.
-However, Covid was, without a doubt, the biggest challenge we have ever faced.
+However, COVID was, without a doubt, the biggest challenge we have ever faced.
 The uncertainty, fear, and loss of business were sometimes crippling, but I am lucky to have an incredible staff and support system that helped us grow our business slowly.
-The Bernal Neighborhood took us under their wing and supported us weekly since Covid.
+The Bernal Neighborhood has taken us under its wing and supported us every week since the COVID-19 pandemic.
 Their support was humbling.

 Cortland Merchant – Black Jet Bakery